The Whickham Practice

 Supporting Medicines Management

-Some North East CCGs operate pharmacist prescribing advice services to support local GP practices with prescribing queries, which may require identifiable information to be shared.
+The ICB operates pharmacist prescribing advice services to support local GP practices with prescribing queries, which may require identifiable information to be shared.
 Pharmacists and pharmacy technicians work with your usual GP to provide advice on medicines, prescription ordering processes, prescribing queries, and review prescribing of medicines to ensure that it is appropriate for your individual needs, safe and cost-effective.
-Where specialist prescribing support is required, the CCG medicines management team may discuss product choice with your GP and your nominated community pharmacist to ensure evidence-based cost-effective choices are made to support your care.
+Where specialist prescribing support is required, the ICB medicines management team may discuss product choice with your GP and your nominated community pharmacist to ensure evidence-based cost-effective choices are made to support your care.

 Supporting Locally Commissioned Services

 ICBs support GP practices by auditing anonymised data to monitor locally commissioned services, measure prevalence and support data quality.
 The data does not include identifiable information and is used to support patient care and ensure providers are correctly paid for the services they provide.